folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 searchFieldButtonLabel | node | A component that will be rendered inside the SearchField button instead of default.
-`isCountHidden` | bool | A prop that give us possibiblty to hide count of records in Pane. onSubmitSearch | function | An optional function to extend the form submission functionality.
+`isCountHidden` | bool | A prop that give us possibiblty to hide count of records in Pane. onSubmitSearch | function | An optional function to extend the form submission functionality. extraParamsToReset | object | An object with parameters to be removed from the URL after the search query is submitted and after the user's search query is cleared.

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.